abigailhaddad/inspect_ai_eval/README.md

-Looks good!
-Here's the updated README.md with some light copyediting and links:

 # Inspect AI Custom Scorers

 This repository contains custom scorers designed to work with the [Inspect AI](https://github.com/UKGovernmentBEIS/inspect_ai/) framework, which is a Python repository for evaluating the performance of language models on various tasks.